goodnessaig1/Assessment/README.md

 ##### Create a Next.js Project Using TailwindCSS
 - Initialize a new Next.js project.
 - Install TailwindCSS and configure it according to the official documentation.
+  NB: Please demonstrate your FE prowess to the best of your ability

 ##### Implement a Simple Login Flow Using ThirdWeb
 - Integrate ThirdWeb SDK for user authentication.